Are you enrolled in a course that requires you to complete an internship, externship or work placement?

 However, depending on your ability level, there are plenty of ways to help during a typical day, including preparing enrichment for our animals and assisting visitors to our project.

 In addition to the coursework you’ll be doing during your internship, we understand that many interns have personal goals, and skills or knowledge they’d like the attain during their time with us, and we strive to help you accomplish those goals.
 After all, it’s not every day you get to work with such amazing animals!

 Depending on what you are studying, there are a number of projects interns will be involved with, a few of them are listed below:

 Animal Management and Husbandry for over 50 animals (including approx. 10 different species).
 Based on a Game Reserve, where we can offer opportunities to shadow game rangers

-Wildlife Veterinary and Research Centre – we can offer vet and vet nursing students the opportunity to work alongside staff in our newly opened vet clinic!
+We can offer vet and vet nursing students the opportunity to work alongside staff in taking care of the animal's daily needs.